Wedding Bells & Bills: How to Financially Plan for Your Big Day

 How to nail down a realistic wedding budget – and how to save for it

-What’s it cost to tie the knot?
+What does it cost to tie the knot?

-You might have heard that some millennials are skipping weddings to buy homes instead, and as wedding prices continue to rise, that tradeoff can be real.
 But there are many ways to keep your wedding bells from cracking your nest egg.
 Let's start with some averages…

-In 2022, the average cost of a wedding per wedding guest nationally was around $300; on the coasts, the average goes up to $500 per guest.
 Costs can vary dramatically based on location, number of guests, and a thousand other details of your wedding.
 If you're a DIY-er kind of bride, there are lots of places where you can trade hours and creativity for dollar savings.
 But here are the primary party favors in the mix:

 Venue: Typically the biggest ticket item.
 The cost typically ranges from $10,000 - 20,000.